Double Descent and Other Interpolation Phenomena in GANs: Bad generalization: Test errors are constant in the overparameterized regime

-\topicRed{\cref{fig:DDsup} shows that our model exhibits double descent; however, there are a few concerns with the setup.} First, we may not have access to the true latent vectors.
-Second, we can only vary $k$ from $1$ to $m$ because we are subsampling coordinates from the true latent vectors in $\bbR^m$.
-Third, because $k < m$, we must have $n < m$ to get a peak at $k = n$ which is not the interesting setting where $m < n < d$ (see \cref{sec:noDD}); thus the double descent here actually does not improve performance at all.
-This is because we are not overfitting, which happens when we learn eigenvectors in the noise directions orthogonal to the data directions, for which $k > m$.
+\cref{fig:DDsup} shows that \textit{our model does indeed exhibit double descent}.
+However, there are a few limitations with the setup which we will now enumerate. \begin{enumerate}[label=L\arabic*] \item \textbf{This setup requires supervised pairs:} We may not have access to the true latent vectors in practice. \item \textbf{This setup requires us to throw away data:} We can only vary $k$ from $1$ to $m$ because we are subsampling coordinates from the true latent vectors in $\bbR^m$.
+In practice, we would not want to subsample as this throws away potentially useful data information. \item \textbf{This setup is not typical:} Because $k < m$, we must have $n < m$ to get a peak in the test error at $k = n$ which is not the interesting/typical setting where $m < n < d$ (see \cref{sec:noDD}).
+Thus, we are not overfitting, which happens when we learn eigenvectors in the noise directions orthogonal to the data directions, for which $k > m$. \item \textbf{This setup is supervised, unlike most generative models:} We would like to study generative models, which are typically unsupervised.
+By adding supervision, we are not actually studying an unsupervised setting but rather a setting which is semi-supervised. \item \textbf{This setup is not beneficial:} The double descent here actually does not improve performance. \end{enumerate} Recall that we want to investigate the overparameterization of generative models to find settings that are realistic and beneficial.
 We resolve all these problems with pseudo-supervision, defined in the next section.